chainspace/chainspace-prototype/getting-started.md

-## TODO

-- Fix python checker startup so that it includes the chainspace python libs
-- Get a more simple node setup running with a single shard that can be run inside the IDE

 ## Understanding the Code

 There are three parts to Chainspace:

 - Python client libraries
-- Client Service (localhost:5000)
+- Client API Service (localhost:5000)
 - Chainspace network of nodes (defaults to 2 shards, with 4 nodes in each)

 ## Chainspace network of nodes